jeppesens/homebridge-shelly-doorbell/README.md

 # Hardware (Shelly 1) installation

-Das besondere an diesem Setup ist, dass der Shelly 1 mit 12V DC betrieben wird, damit wir ihn mit der Türklingel verbinden können.
+The special thing about this setup is that the Shelly 1 is powered by 12V DC so we can connect it to the doorbell.

 ![alt text](img/wiring-after-with-shelly.png "Title 1")